シャドーイング練習: ENGLISH SPEECH | PRIYANKA CHOPRA: Be Fearless (English Subtitles) - YouTubeで英語スピーキングを学ぶ

 And that starts with us.

-So, that is my rule number eleven, give back.
+So that is my rule number 11.

-And finally, the most important one, always remember where you came from.
+And finally, the most important one.

 It's truly what defines you.

-We've seen good times; we've seen bad times.
+We've seen good times, we've seen bad times,

-We've seen hardships, we've seen pain, laughter, sadness, but that is what has made me who I am.
+laughter, sadness, but that is what has made me who I am.

 And I wear that with pride every day and everywhere that I go.

-So, last and definitely not the least, rule number twelve, don't ever forget your roots and where you came from.
+rule number 12, don't ever forget your roots and where you came from.

-I hope you take some of what I have shared with you today and go into the new year with maybe a different perspective on life and start 2018 with being fierce, fearless, and flawed.
+and go into the new year with maybe a different perspective on life and start 2018 with being fierce,

 Yeah, that's it.